Thank you for reading our post, please rate this article at the end.

 Crossing the Mexican Border with Pets

-Generally, pets are welcome in Mexico, but some restrictions remain.
-Traditionally, a pet health certificate was required, but that was scraped off in 2022.
+Generally, pets are welcome in Mexico, but some restrictions are still in place.
+Traditionally, a pet health certificate was required, but that was scrapped in 2022.
 However, you must show proof of rabies vaccine, but that’s not always requested at the border.

-Only two pets are allowed per person; if you’ve more than that, you’ll need to pay import duty.
+Only two pets are allowed per person.
+If you have more than that, you’ll need to pay import duty.
 You can’t bring reptile pets and birds to Mexico.

 You can also bring up to 50 pounds of pet food per RV, but it shouldn’t contain beef products.